PPL-IIITA/ppl-assignment-prajjawal05/README.md

 >g++ Compiler.

 ### Values
 >Number of boys,girls and gifts taken are 50,30 and 75 respectively.
 >Nothing is inputted from the console.
 >The value of **K** (if required) are taken through rand() function.

 ## Building and running the codes
->Open the Folder for any particular question
+>Open the Folder for any particular question.
->Open terminal and change the address to the folder directory
+>Open terminal and change the address to the folder directory.
 >Run the following commands
 ```
 g++ randomgen.cpp -o random